Warning! Your browser is extremely outdated and not web standards compliant.

 Awards and Accomplishments

-Dr. Jill R. Sudak-Allison • She is a licensed marriage and family therapist and a licensed mental health counselor.
+Dr. Jill R. Sudak-Allison is a licensed marriage and family therapist and a licensed mental health counselor.
 She has a number of publications including: Child Access and visitation following divorce: A growth access for marriage and family therapy, in the American Journal of Family Therapy.
 She has presented at numerous conferences on Behavioral Health Integration in Primary Care Settings; Integrating Neurobiology and EMDR; Increasing Human Services Students' Sense of Employment Worth and Career Negotiation Skills; and Three Majors: Poster Symposium for Engaging All Learns of Psychology, Human Services and Education.
 She is also the Chair of the Psychology and Human Services Department.

-Dr. Kris Owens • She is a licensed social worker with an expertise in disability services.
+Dr. Kris Owens is a licensed social worker with an expertise in disability services.
 She has facilitated numerous presentations related to academic support strategies and assistive technology.
-Most recently, in July 2017 she co-facilitated a presentation titled "Engaging and Supporting English Language Learners" at the Iowa Teaching and Learning Conference.
+In July 2017 she co-facilitated a presentation titled "Engaging and Supporting English Language Learners" at the Iowa Teaching and Learning Conference.
 The session highlighted research that identified the needs of ELL and ways to provide a supportive learning environment.
 She has received several awards including Mercy College Student Spirit Award, which is extended to an individual whose spirit and values are focused on student success.
 In addition, Kris received a poster presentation award related to the Analysis of English Language Learner Needs and is a Blackboard Exemplary Course nominee.

-Guy Cunningham • Appears on nostalgia in Hallmark Christmas movies, the role of the psychologically uncanny in ghost stories, and on the evolutionary psychology of the popularity of obnoxious celebrities and politicians at the annual conventions of the Popular Culture Association/American Culture Association.
+Guy Cunningham appears on nostalgia in Hallmark Christmas movies, the role of the psychologically uncanny in ghost stories, and on the evolutionary psychology of the popularity of obnoxious celebrities and politicians at the annual conventions of the Popular Culture Association/American Culture Association.
 He has also conducted workshops on addictions and working with persons transitioning from incarceration.

 Why Human Services?